Karla F.C. Holloway: Group of 88

 During the Duke lacrosse case of 2006-07, in which the men's lacrosse team were falsely accused of raping a black woman at a party, Holloway coordinated the so-called "Group of 88" statement.
 This was an advertisement that she and Professor Wahneema Lubiano crafted for the Duke student newspaper, describing concerns about racism and sexism that the incident allegedly raised, and discussing "what happened to this woman".
-Historian KC Johnson and journalist Stuart Taylor, Jr. note that Holloway and Lubiano made it a point to publish the statement before the release of DNA results, which prosecutor Mike Nifong had said would be determinative, and before any indictments.
+Historian KC Johnson and journalist Stuart Taylor Jr. note that Holloway and Lubiano made it a point to publish the statement before the release of DNA results, which prosecutor Mike Nifong had said would be determinative, and before any indictments.
 The ad proved polarizing.

 As the facts of the case became clearer, Duke president Richard H. Brodhead, who had barred the indicted players from campus, invited them back.
 In response, Holloway resigned from a campus committee, stating that she "could no longer work in good faith with this breach of common trust", and she charged the university with failing to wait for a critical judicial decision.
 According to Johnson and Taylor, Holloway had previously shown little deference to judicial decisions when she said that, "the seriousness of the matter cannot be finally or fully adjudicated in the courts" because "justice inevitably has an attendant social construction."

 Holloway also announced that she had overheard that there was a witness to racial slurs by lacrosse players.
-No such witness was ever produced, say Johnson and Taylor, but the Wilmington Journal printed the story, and "Holloway was never disciplined or criticized" by Duke.
+No such witness was ever produced, say Johnson and Taylor, but the Wilmington Journal printed the story.
 In 2006, Holloway said that she would sign the Group of 88's ad again "in a heartbeat."